kthpanor/echem/docs/hessians.md

-# Hessians
+# Hessians and vibrational analysis

-## Second Energy Derivatives in Hartree--Fock
+## Second energy derivatives in Hartree--Fock

 In order to check whether a stationary point, i.e., a point on the potential energy surface with a vanishing gradient, is a local minimum or not, the second derivatives of the energy with respect to nuclear displacement need to be calculated.